 For example, Allergan has announced that it is seeking a partner for further development and commercialization of drug candidates in our chronic pain program.
 If Allergan is unable to successfully partner this program, it may elect to not pursue further development.
 In addition, any partner that Allergan does identify may devote substantially less resources than Allergan has devoted to our chronic pain program to date.
 In April 2014, Valeant Pharmaceuticals International, Inc. and Pershing Square Capital Management L.P. announced a proposed acquisition of Allergan.
-If Allergan is acquired pursuant to this or another transaction or elects to pursue a different transaction, then substantially less resources could be devoted to the programs covered by our collaborations with Allergan or such programs could be discontinued.
+In July 2014, Allergan announced that it would be reducing its worldwide headcount by approximately 13% and that it would be restructuring its operations.
+Following this restructuring, or if Allergan is acquired or it elects to pursue a different transaction, then substantially less resources could be devoted to the programs covered by our collaborations with Allergan or such programs could be discontinued entirely.